Indus (constellation): Galaxies

+Supernovae

 All Sky Automated Survey for SuperNovae (ASAS-SN) in 2015 detected a superluminous supernova, named ASASSN-15lh (also designated SN 2015L).
 Based on the study conducted by Subo Dong and team from the Kavli Institute for Astronomy and Astrophysics (KIAA) at Peking University, it was approximately doubly luminous to any supernova detected, and at peak was almost 50 times more intrinsically luminous than the Milky Way.

 Its distance: approximately 3.82 gigalight-years, denoting an age approximately half that of the universe.

 History

 The constellation was created by Petrus Plancius who made a fairly large celestial globe from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman.
 The first depiction of this constellation in a celestial atlas followed in Johann Bayer's Uranometria of 1603.
 Plancius portrayed the figure as a nude male with three arrows in one hand and one in the other, as a native, lacking quiver and bow.
 It is among the twelve constellations introduced by Keyser and de Houtman, which first appeared on a celestial globe in 1598.